 No product is "bulletproof".
 Purchase and use of any projectile resistant product carries the risk that threat projectiles either miss the product and directly strike the user, penetrate the product, or strike the product but ricochet or fragment off it causing injury to the user or another individual.
 With regards to threat projectiles penetrating a product, Hardcore Defense and most other United States manufacturers follow the National Institutes of Justice (NIJ) standards for ballistic performance.
 The NIJ is a branch of the Department of Justice.
 While they set the standards, they do not perform testing to them.
 All testing is performed by the individual companies selling ballistic products and/or by independent test labs hired by the companies to do so.

-Furthermore the NIJ standard only requires a select number of shots on a particular panel.
+Furthermore the NIJ standard only requires a limited number of test shots on a particular panel, typically 5.
 Just because one plate stopped 5 bullets does not mean every plate will.
-Hardcore Defense performs additional testing on the Alpha Shield and Bravo Shield near the edges of the panel, at the bolt holes, and in clustered hit situations to provide increased confidence about the ability of our products to withstand hits in these areas.
+Hardcore Defense has performed additional testing on the Alpha Shield, Delta Shield, and Bravo Shield near the edges of the panel, at the bolt holes, and in clustered hit situations to provide increased confidence about the ability of our products to withstand hits in these areas.
 This provides an better indication of product performance beyond that which just the basic NIJ 0108.1 testing would, but does not represent a guarantee since we cannot control the exact location of the hits and do not have the resources to test an infinite number of samples in an infinite number of ways.
+The NIJ standard requires a generous distance between a test strike and the edge of the panel and between test strikes (in excess of 2").
+Our internal testing indicates that a full power strike 1" or less from the edge of the panel or a previous strike has a significant chance of causing a crack, mousebite, penetration, or other failure.
+We believe this performance to be at least as robust as that of competitive products.

 Also be aware that velocities claimed match those measured at the chronograph, and the bullets will slow slightly over the distance between the chronograph and the test sample.
 This velocity drop ranges from approximately 75 fps for the 5.56 mm M193 projectile to less than 20 fps for the NIJ IIIA projectiles, for which the chronograph is positioned closer to the target.